ACF Programme in General Practice (GP)

 Our ACFs are two-year specialty training posts, and recruitment is normally at ST3.
 In the future we hope to also have some 4 year programmes available with entry at ST1.
 The UAPC works alongside the VTS programme to prepare ACF doctors to pass the MRCGP examination and gain the relevant skills to become confident general practitioners, while also gaining essential research and teaching skills that provide a foundation for academic general practice.

-Professor Jeremy Dale is head of the UAPC, and Professor Paramjit Gill is the GP ACF lead.
+Professor Jeremy Dale is head of the UAPC, and joint ACF lead with Dr Sarah Hillman (NIHR Clinical Lecturer).

 The Coventry and Warwickshire VTS is a friendly, supportive scheme with a very strong record for supporting trainees in taking the MRCGP examination, with many achieving merits and distinctions.
 The teaching emphasises the skills needed to give the highest quality of clinical care.